gitlzzz/ATLAS/docs/source/tools.md

 ##### Report type: `al_loop`

-Generates a comprehensive report for a single active learning loop, identified by an AiiDA PK/UUID or a MatDBForge log file path.
+Generates a comprehensive report for a single active learning loop, identified by an AiiDA PK/UUID or a ATLAS log file path.
 This report can include plots on database sizes (training and seed), NNP performance metrics, the number of structures added or removed, error analysis plots comparing DFT and NN predictions, and visualization of database evolution in latent space.

-**Usage:** `mdb_active_learning report al_loop [-h] (--loop_id <ID> | --log_path <PATH>) [OPTIONS...]`
+**Usage:** `atl_active_learning report al_loop [-h] (--loop_id <ID> | --log_path <PATH>) [OPTIONS...]`

 - `--loop_id <ID>, -i <ID>`
   - **Description**: AiiDA PK/UUID of the active learning loop.
 (This or `--log_path` is required).
 - `--log_path <PATH>, -log <PATH>`
-  - **Description**: Path to the MatDBForge log of the active learning loop.
+  - **Description**: Path to the ATLAS log of the active learning loop.
 (This or `--loop_id` is required).
 - `--device <DEVICE>, -d <DEVICE>`
   - **Description**: String representing a device to run inference on (e.g., 'cpu', 'cuda:0').
   - **Type**: `str`